-Fulton welcomes qualified applicants without regard to race, colour, gender or marital status.
+Fulton welcomes qualified applicants without regard to race, color, gender or marital status.
 While the Seventh-day Adventist Church in the South Pacific sponsors and financially supports the institution, and the majority of students are Seventh-day Adventists, the College requires no specific religious affiliation for admission.
 Subject to available space, admission to and continued enrolment at the institution is dependent on evidence of good character, intellectual competence and a willingness to respect the faith, beliefs, missions and lifestyle expectations of the Seventh-day Adventist Church.
-Fulton is also committed to respecting the religious convictions of all students so that they also can worship free from lectures, exams and work.
+Fulton is also committed to respecting the religious convictions of all students so that they also can worship free from lectures, exams, and work.

 What We Expect From New Applicants